daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 38

-**What arePython’s profiling toolsand how do they assist in optimizingmachine learning code?**
+**What are Python's profiling tools and how do they assist in optimizing machine learning code?**

 **Answer:** _[To be filled]_